haymizrachi/haymizrachi.github.io/_posts/2024-11-24-stored-xss-takeover.md

 This will require us to work much harder to bypass this protection and inject our malicious XSS payload.
 <br /><br />
-We can either try to peel off the CloudFlare Proxy protection and expose the underlying IP address of the web server using some Recon techniques, or find an HTML/JavaScript payload that will 'fool' CloudFlare into marking our payload as valid and running on the frontend.
+We can either try to peel off the CloudFlare Proxy protection and expose the underlying IP address of the web server using some Recon techniques, or find an HTML / JavaScript payload that will 'fool' CloudFlare into marking our payload as valid and be running on the frontend.

 In this time, I was choose to along with the latter option between the two.